Welcome to Silver Birch’s class web page.

 Reading together and discussing the text in reading books is a very important part of homework.
 Later in the year there may also be maths, literacy or topic related tasks.
 These will be sent home with a date for completion.

-P.E. is on _______ afternoon and Forest School counts as our second session of exercise at the moment.
 Please ensure that your child has a full P.E. kit in school.
 Pumps or suitable trainers can be used for outdoor games sessions later in the year.
 All clothing needs to be named.

 Please put your child’s name on all of their clothes and belongings.
 This includes every piece of uniform, shoes, coats, bags and P.E. kits.
 Even at this time of year children need a waterproof coat with a hood, as we do go out for our breaks during inclement weather!
 This also applies to Forest School clothes.